tallesl/learningdeeplearning.com/content/post/prompting-tips.md

 ---
 title: Prompting Tips
-date: 2024-08-27
+date: 2024-08-28
 ---

 Prompting LLMs for content generation or answers is here to stay, but its open-ended nature can be both a blessing and a curse.
 In this article, we’ll show three quick tips to improve your prompting experience, tailoring the output to your desire from the very first message sent to the model:

 - **Use clear and direct language**: Even though LLMs are impressively 'human', remember that they are still machines and prefer clear and direct instructions.
 - **Personas**: Specify who the model is supposed to impersonate and who the target audience of the content is.
 - **Define the format and length**: Do you want a long article?
 A poem maybe?
 Bullet lists?
 Haiku?
 Make sure to mention the desired format and length.
 - **External information**: Adding external information (such as citations) can greatly improve the result instead of relying solely on the LLM's previously acquired knowledge.
-- **Iterate**: A good result is iterative
+- **Iterate**: Refine your results through a back-and-forth conversation, giving feedback as you go to shape the next response

 ## Example #1: Technical article about AMD